pierremrtn/neat/README.md

 ```

 #### Padding generator option
-**classRadical: String? = "Padding"**<br/>
+**classRadical: String? = "Space"**<br/>
-The base name of Helpers class that will be generated.
+The base name of widget that will be generated.

-**generateForFieldStartingWith: String? = "padding"**<br/>
+**generateForFieldStartingWith: String? = "space"**<br/>
-Filters on which field the generator should used to generated padding helpers.
-If null, the generator will run on every fields of the class.
+If not-null, generator will only generate Space widget for field where `fieldName.startsWith(generateForFieldStartingWith) == true`.If null, every fields of the class will be used to generate a corresponding widget.

 **removePrefix: bool = false**<br/>
-Remove prefix specified by generateForFieldStartingWith parameter.
+Remove prefix specified by generateForFieldStartingWith parameter form fieldName.

 **radicalFirst: bool = true**<br/>
 Specify if classRadical should be printed before or after the fieldName

 **avoidPrefixRepetition: bool = true**<br/>
-If true, remove the beginning of field name if its match classRadical parameter.
+If true, remove the beginning of field name if its match `classRadical`.

 **generateBinaryFlagConstructor: bool = true**<br/>
 If true, generate top, left, right and bottom binary flags to enable the syntax `PaddingSmall(top | left | right | bottom)`